tobiasctrl/Ascii-Draw/README.md

 `pip3 install pygame`

-After the download you an execute the .py
+After the installation you can execute the Ascii-draw.py file.